lonesometraveler/lonesometraveler.github.io/_posts/2020-05-15-ADC-Injected-Conversion.md

 That is it.
 Injected conversion should be triggered on the rising edge of the signal.

 The rest is pretty much the same as [last week’s ADC experiment]({{ site.url }}/2020/05/08/ADC-Interrupt.html).
-When conversion is done, EOC end of conversion bit is set and an interrupt request is generated.
+When a conversion is done, EOC end of conversion bit is set and an interrupt request is generated.

 In the interrupt handler below, we read the currently available ADC value and print it out.  `current_sample()` reads the result from ADC’s DR register and clears the EOC flag automatically.
 There is no need to call `clear_end_of_conversion_flag()`.